Skip to content Skip to footer navigation

 Comfort test – lateral assessment.

-Comfort retention after eight years: We run the comfort test a second time under the same conditions, using male and female subjects, after the usage wear/damage test.
+Comfort retention after eight years: We run the comfort test a second time under the same conditions, using male and female dummies, after the usage wear/damage test.
 Then we measure the differences and score.
 Higher-scoring mattresses show less change to their original comfort score over time.
 The overall score in this test is not an average of the separate male and female tests, instead it's a separate test conducted with a male and female on the mattress at the same time.

 Stabilisation: Using an oscilloscope we measure the movement of the mattress after a standard impact (17.5kg), simulating the turning body of a sleeping person.
 We also count the number of bounces up and down before the mattress is calm again.
-We run two tests, one to simulate bounces for a single sleeper and a second to simulate the impact of movement on a second sleeper.
+We run two tests: one to simulate bounces for a single sleeper, and a second to simulate the impact of movement on a second sleeper.
 Higher-scoring mattresses exhibited fewer bounces and less movement during standard impact.

 Mattress height and firmness test